jake-p-bennett/chess-win-probability/README.md

 ### Coefficient Heatmap

 In blitz chess, time pressure matters, but not as much as rating or material advantages.
-See results folder in repo for model coefficients for other time controls.
+See `results/` folder in repo for model coefficients for other time controls.

 ![Coefficient Heatmap](images/coefficient_heatmap.png)

 ### Model Performance

 A simple logistic linear regression model predicts win probability fairly well.
-Model was trained on 20,000 games for each rating band.
+Model was trained on 20,000 games for each rating band and each time control.

 ![AUC Comparison](images/auc_comparison.png)